cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

 <p class="equation">$S_{low,f} =$ low speed setpoint for either supply or return fan, f, rpm</p>
 <p class="equation">$\varepsilon =$ error tolerance to classify current as representing high-speed or low-speed operation</p>

-2. The remaining calculations for this workbook are Equations (12), (13), (14) and (15), as described in the section for the “Two-speed VFD-controlled Fans OR Constant Speed, Constant Volume Fans Using a Current Transformer” workbook.
+2. The remaining calculations for this workbook are Equations (12), (13), (14) and (15), as described in the section for the “Two-speed VFD-controlled Fans OR Constant Speed, Constant Volume Fans Using a Current Transformer” workbook. -->

 ### Variable Speed Fan Energy Using kW Data

 This calculation tool is for VFD-controlled fans that are operated at different speeds proportional to the heating/cooling load.
 Because the heating/cooling load of a facility is mainly affected by outdoor air temperature (OAT), this data must be collected as well.
 Measured input data include average hourly power draw (kW) and average hourly OAT.

+#### Calculator

+{{< downloadable_file title="Variable Speed Fan Energy Using kW Data" >}}

+#### Measurements

+The calculator relies on the measured data from the following measurement techniques:

+{{< measurement_technique measurement_technique_id=1 >}}

+{{< measurement_technique measurement_technique_id=6 >}}

+#### Methodology

+The calculator uses the following methodology to compute annual energy consumption of a variable speed fan:

 1. Perform second-order polynomial regression analysis of true RMS power as a function of OAT.
 (Worksheet: "Step 3.
 Regression") for supply and return fans.